 A one of a kind destination, Malta is perfect for individuals or groups, visiting for culture, pleasure, sports or other special interest, and business events!
 Aside from the many historical gems dotted all around, Malta is home to endless sunshine, crystal clear sea and some of the friendliest people you will ever meet.

 Must see: Valletta

 There are some facts about Malta that are quite well-known: it’s small, its history dates back thousands of years, and it’s beautiful.

-The island comprises of countless historical sites including the Megalithic temples, fortifications, Baroque cathedrals and palaces.
+The island comprises of countless historical sites including the Megalithic temples, majestic fortifications, Baroque cathedrals and exquisite palaces.

 The Maltese archipelago consists of Malta, Gozo, and Comino, all offering unique experiences.
 With historical sites that go back thousands of years, unbelievable diving spots and towns that reflect a blend of different cultures, you’re really spoilt for choice.
 While the small size of the Maltese islands may be limiting in some ways, the rich history and culture found within run deep.

 You Won’t Run Out Of Things To Do

 Not only is Malta the perfect place to travel to for fun in the sun and sea, it is also home to culture and history which dates back more than 7000 years.
 Malta and Gozo host some of the most ancient prehistoric free-standing monuments in the world, as well as a wide range of stunning buildings showing hugely diverse architectural styles.
 Our beaches give access to the gorgeous Mediterranean, where you can simply relax on a sunbed or go on an underwater adventure with PADI-certified scuba diving instructors.
 If that’s not enough, the Maltese islands offer an endless list of entertainment hotspots to the tune of casinos, cinemas, clubs, restaurants, and luxurious spas.